braze-inc/braze-docs/_docs/_api/endpoints/catalogs/patch_catalog_item.md

 ---
-nav_title: "POST: Create Catalog Item"
+nav_title: "PATCH: Edit Catalog Item"
-article_title: "POST: Create Catalog Item"
+article_title: "PATCH: Edit Catalog Item"
 search_tag: Endpoint
-page_order: 11
+page_order: 4

 layout: api_page
 page_type: reference
-description: "This article outlines details about the Create Catalog Item Braze endpoint."
+description: "This article outlines details about the Edit Catalog Item Braze endpoint."

 ---
 {% api %}
-# Create a catalog item
+# Edit catalog item
-{% apimethod post %}
+{% apimethod patch %}
 /catalogs/catalog_name/items/item_id
 {% endapimethod %}

-Use this endpoint to create an item in your catalog.
+Use this endpoint to edit an item in your catalog.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 If you'd like to share your feedback on this endpoint or make a request, contact the Braze Catalogs team at [catalogs-product@braze.com](mailto:catalogs-product@braze.com)

+## Rate limit

+This endpoint has a shared rate limit of X requests per minute.

 ## Request body